Culture of Sydney: LGBTIQ community

+Participants in the 2013 Sydney Gay and Lesbian Mardi Gras.

-Sydney has a significant LGBTIQ+ community, centred on Oxford Street, and holds the annual Sydney Gay and marcus Lesbian Mardi Gras.
+Sydney has a significant LGBTIQ+ community, centred on Oxford Street, and holds the annual Sydney Gay and Lesbian Mardi Gras.
 The Sydney lesbian community, though still active around Oxford Street, is well established and visible in Newtown and Enmore in Sydney's Inner West.
 There is also a history of lesbian community congregating in Leichhardt, and other inner west suburbs.
 The Qtopia Sydney museum, which is situated in the former Darlinghurst police station, hosts exhibits relating to Australian LGBTQ history and the AIDS epidemic.

 There are two magazines available in Sydney and one website with detailed information on Sydney's lesbian community and night-life.
 LOTL and Cherry magazines are free, monthly, Australia wide, publications which can be found around Oxford Street, Glebe and Newtown.
 The Sapphic Sydney website was a resource which detailed events and community groups as well as featuring a local business directory.

 There is also a thriving independent queer publishing community in Sydney publishing magazines such as Slit, Dirty Queer, and Spunk.

+A new rainbow crossing was installed at the southern end of Taylor Square in 2019, and was updated in 2024 to include the progress pride flag.